RIAEvangelist/ws-share/README.md

 [ws-share site](http://riaevangelist.github.io/ws-share/)

 ## What does ws-share do?
-ws-share managaes a list of open websockets and protocols allowing websockets to be easily shared between multiple vanilla js (plain js), or common js modules.
+ws-share extends and normalizes both node ws and the browser WebSocket normalizing events ***and manages of a list of open websockets and protocols allowing websockets to be easily shared*** between multiple vanilla js (plain js), or common js modules.
 Each module can create a new WS instance for a given uri and protocol.
-However, if a socket with that uri & protocol list has already been opened, WS will refrence the open socket instead of creating a new socket for the same uri and protocol list.
+However, if a socket with that uri & protocol list has already been opened, WS will reference the open socket instead of creating a new socket for the same uri and protocol list.

 ws-share is designed to feel like you are naturally working with a standard WebSocket

+***ws-share makes your WebSocket code isomorphic, the same code will run both in node AND in the browser!***

 ## Tips
 For vanilla js (just plain old js) include the browser.js file